simplajs/simpla/README.md

 - **Submitting Pull Requests.** We happily accept PRs against both this repository and any of the elements.
 Your PR should address an existing issue or have been discussed previously to ensure it gets merged.

-- **Build your own elements!** Simpla is an open ecosystem, build your own content elements and [publish them to the catalogue](https://github.com/simplaio/simpla-elements/#publishing-your-element).
+- **Submitting new components** Simpla is an open ecosystem, and the best way you can contribute to the project is to build your own content components and [publish them to the catalogue](https://github.com/simplaio/simpla-elements/#publishing-your-element).
+The ecosystem is currently built around Web Components, but there's no reason you couldn't use Simpla in a component environment of your choice (React, etc).

 Read the [Contributing guidelines](/CONTRIBUTING.md) for more information.